-There have been forty five presidents of the United States of America and I recently visited a beautiful Manor House in South Northamptonshire which had been built in the sixteenth century by Lawrence Washington a direct ancestor of George Washington, the very first President of the United States from 1789-1797.
+There have been forty four presidents of the United States of America and I recently visited a beautiful Manor House in South Northamptonshire which had been built in the sixteenth century by Lawrence Washington a direct ancestor of George Washington, the very first President of the United States from 1789-1797.
 Lawrence Washington, a wool merchant, had even been Mayor of Northampton in 1532!

 Sulgrave Manor is a Tudor and Georgian house located in the picturesque village of Sulgrave, thirteen miles from Daventry, twenty miles from Northampton and just ten miles from Towcester.